Theriodictis

-Fossil distribution

-The fossil remains are confined to the Tarija Formation of Bolivia, the Chui Formation of southern Brazil, and the Yupoí Formation of northern Argentina.
-The species T. tarijense was transferred to the genus Protocyon upon phylogenetic analysis.

-Description
+Taxonomy and evolution

+The type specimen T. platensis is a sister taxon to Canis gezi.
+One taxonomic authority proposes that the species T. tarijensis falls under the genus Protocyon.
 It was a large sized canid; body weight for adult specimens of Theriodictis platensis has been estimated at around 30 to 40 kg.
 The dental diagnostic trait is found in the hypocone of M1 which is reduced in comparison with that of other genera.

-Paleoecology
+Fossil distribution

+The fossil remains have been discovered in the Tarija Formation of Bolivia, the Chui Formation of southern Brazil, and the Yupoí Formation of northern Argentina.
+Possible remains, designated as T. floridanus, have been unearthed in Florida and date to the Irvingtonian stage of North America.

+Prey

 Prey is thought to have included ungulate camelids (e.g. guanaco), cervids (e.g. Epieurycerus and Antifer), equids (e.g. Equus and Hippidion), peccaries (e.g. Catagonus), giant rodents (e.g. Neochoerus), mesotherids (e.g. the burrowing Mesotherium), and giant cingulates (e.g. Eutatus, Propraopus and Pampatherium).